Blomsholm

 Strömstad

-Blomsholm is one of Bohuslän's finest cultural heritage landscapes, with lots of remains from the Stone Age until medieval times.
-Blomsholm has ancient remains of national interest.
-For this reason, it may be the most exciting pre-historic site in Bohuslän.
+Blomsholm is one of Bohuslän’s finest cultural heritage landscapes, with remains dating from the Stone Age through the medieval period.
+The site is of national historical importance and is often considered one of the most fascinating prehistoric areas in Bohuslän.

-Impressive grave fields and magnificent burial mounds, one of Sweden's biggest stone circles, and the country's third largest stone ship.
-A walking trail runs through the area, and there are information boards where you can learn more about what life and the local landscape were like during the Iron Age.
+Here you will find impressive grave fields and burial mounds, one of Sweden’s largest stone circles, and the country’s third-largest stone ship.
+A walking trail runs through the area, with information boards that explain life and the landscape during the Iron Age.

 The Stone Ship (Stenskeppet)